scottfr/SystemsBook/Contents/Contents.md

 ## Cover ##

 Simple and direct though it needs to depict connections or relationships.
 Some sort of network representation.
 I like the current cover though Scott said we probably can't get rights to use the image.
+James Cameron is working on this.

 ## Preface ##